 Dust and Pet Dander

 Carbon monoxide is colorless gas you can’t smell.
-It’s caused by insufficient combustion in fuel-burning units, like gas heating systems, water heaters or fireplaces.
+It’s a byproduct of insufficient combustion in fuel-burning appliances, like gas heating systems, water heaters or fireplaces.

 It presents an extreme health risk.
 In little levels, it can cause flu-like sickness like headaches and nausea.
 It may be deadly in heavy levels.

 We advise yearly furnace maintenance to double-check your system is operating properly.
 This work allows our technicians to spot troubles before they begin, including malfunctions that can create carbon monoxide leaks.